Ready to make a decision

 • Strict social distancing will be maintained by all visitors and residents.

-• Visitors will be required to provide proof of 2020 influenza vaccination as mandated by NSW Government in the Public Health (COVID-19 Aged Care Facilities) Order (No 2) 2020.
+• Visitors will be required to provide proof of 2020 influenza vaccination as mandated by NSW Government in the Public Health (COVID-19 Residential Care Facilities) Order (No 2) 2020.

 • All visitors will be required to have their temperature tested prior to entering the facility.
 Anyone with a temperature above 37.5 degrees will not be allowed entry.